CodeSageVedx/Machine_Learning_Projects/Student_Performance/README.md

 This project is a **Student Performance Prediction** system that utilizes a **Linear Regression** model to predict an individual's performance based on a CSV dataset containing student records.
 The project features a user-friendly **Graphical User Interface (GUI)** built with **Streamlit** and is deployed on **Streamlit servers** for easy access and usage.

 ## Features
-- **Upload Student Data CSV**: Users can upload their dataset for analysis.
+- **Upload Student Data**: Users can upload their data for analysis.
 - **Data Preprocessing**: The application processes the CSV file and prepares it for the ML model.
 - **Linear Regression Model**: Predicts student performance based on input features.
 - **Visualizations**: Displays various graphical representations of data insights.